Welcome to Goingto.University, new home of the StudyLink and Coursefindr university course searches. Please update your bookmarks to the new address.

 • A valid passport and passport-sized photographs

-Upon arrival in Finland, students are required to register their residence and may need to visit the local police or a service point of the Finnish Immigration Service to verify their information if they did not provide biometrics during the application process.
+Upon arrival in Finland, students may need to register their place of residence with the Digital and Population Data Services Agency (DVV).
+If biometric identification was not completed during the application process, students may also need to visit a Finnish Immigration Service service point to verify their identity.nce and may need to visit the local police or a service point of the Finnish Immigration Service to verify their information if they did not provide biometrics during the application process.

-Finland offers international students the chance to work alongside their studies.
-Students with a valid residence permit for studies are allowed to work for up to 25 hours per week during the term and full-time during holidays, without the need for an additional work permit.
-This provides a great opportunity for students to gain work experience, improve their language skills, and supplement their income.
+Finland offers international students the opportunity to work alongside their studies.
+Students with a valid residence permit for studies can work an average of up to 30 hours per week during the academic term, with greater flexibility in how those hours are distributed.
+During official holiday periods, students can generally work full-time, provided their employment does not interfere with their studies.
+This provides an excellent opportunity to gain valuable work experience, improve language skills and supplement living costs.

-After completing their studies, graduates can apply for an extended residence permit to look for work or start a business in Finland.
-The country provides a supportive environment for innovation and entrepreneurship, making it an attractive option for graduates wishing to remain in Finland post-study.
+After completing their studies, graduates can apply for a residence permit to seek employment or establish a business in Finland.
+The country provides a supportive environment for innovation and entrepreneurship, making it an attractive option for graduates wishing to build their careers in Finland after graduation.